Anis-khemiri/quizeApp/readm.md

 07. Show the Number of Bullets Depend on Questions Count
 08. Show the Number for the right and Wrong Answers
 09. Create Countdown Timer
+10. create request with ajax
+11. create the bullets function